beginning of content

 People with depression may feel unmotivated to follow their treatment or recovery plan.
 You can help support their recovery.

-Some people want to stop taking medication due to unpleasant side effects, or when they feel better.
-They should talk to their doctor or nurse first.
+Some people want to stop taking medicines due to unpleasant side effects, or when they feel better.
+They should talk to their doctor or mental health professional first.

 How can I talk to someone with depression?

-Before speaking to someone who has depression, ask yourself:
+Before speaking to someone who has depression, ask yourself some key questions:

 If you feel ready to talk, you can: